 Use hashtags

-Hashtags are commonplace from sporting events to news broadcasts and offer a way to explore a larger group of content.
+Hashtags are still commonplace and offer a way to explore a larger group of content.
 Users can search and follow hashtags to discover content from profiles they might not follow or otherwise encounter.

-Use relevant hashtags to increase your exposure to new potential followers, and consider starting a hashtag with your organization’s name or tagline; just do the upfront research to ensure your unique hashtag isn’t already being utilized by another entity.
+Use relevant hashtags to increase your exposure to new potential followers.
+Even consider starting a branded hashtag with your organization’s name or tagline; just research to ensure your branded hashtag isn’t already being utilized by another entity.

 Utilize free resources

-When organizing your content plan, Google Drive’s tools offer free documents and spreadsheets for planning and collaborating with team members.
-Also consider social management tools like Buffer which let you post to multiple platforms simultaneously from one place and schedule posts in advance.
+- When organizing your content plan, Google Drive’s tools offer free documents and spreadsheets for planning and collaborating with team members.

 Summary

-Social media is an impactful way to introduce your business to new shoppers and stay top-of-mind with your established customers.
+Social media is an impactful way to introduce your brand to prospects and stay top-of-mind with your established customers.
 However, like any marketing channel, it does require consistent attention and effort.
 Begin following these simple steps today to gain a handle on your social presence and maximize it for the benefit of your business.